dohyungkk/KanzoSushi/README.md

-## This is SushiRoyal Website
+## This is KanzoSushi Website

-This is Freelancing website under construction for SushiRoyal Ltd. It is SPA in which promotes company's business.
+This is Freelancing website under construction for KanzoSushi Ltd. It is SPA in which promotes company's business.
 Techstack used is Vue.js.

 # Getting Started